Key Cutter by Mark Leveridge and Craig Petty

 Pros

-• Highly visual and impactful transformation effect
+• Highly visual and astonishing effect that happens in the spectator's hands

-• Practical and portable for everyday carry
+• Reliable and practical for everyday use

 Cons